Compute

 N/A

-Number of domains
+Number of domain names

 Back-to-source IP address quantity (the number of WAF back-to-source IP addresses that can be allowed by a protected domain name)